zlpure/Machine-Learning--Coursera/README.md

-## My Solution of Assignments of Machine-Learning on Coursera
+## My Solution to Assignments of Machine-Learning on Coursera
 This is my solution to the assignments of Machine-Learning on Coursera.
 [Machine-Learning on Coursera](https://www.coursera.org/learn/machine-learning/home/welcome) is a classical class, whose advisor is Andrew Ng.
 When you finish this class,